Yarin-Dev/SteupUp-Hackathon/README.md

 The application allows users to complete workout routines, track progress, and earn in-app coins that can later be exchanged for real rewards.

+> Note: This repository is forked from the original team repository created during the nitzanim hackathon project.

 ## Features

 - User login and registration system